Frequently Asked Questions

 How qualified are the Mindfulness Works teachers?

-All the Root 2 Mindfulness Coaches, have studied there way through Mindfulness courses, as well as delved deep into Mindfulness through their own personal explorations and experiences.
-With an education in many psychological areas over many years.
-Our Coaches maintain on keeping it real, practical and highlighting your own ability to teach yourself and your family.
+All the Root 2 Mindfulness Coaches, have studied their way through Mindfulness and Spiritual courses, as well as delved deep into Mindfulness through their own personal explorations and experiences.
+With an education in many psychological areas over many years, our Coaches focus on keeping it real, practical and highlighting your own ability to teach yourself and your family.